 The MapBrowser boundaries feature allows MapBrowser users to visualise boundary lines as well as other data about a property or land parcel, as an overlay on Nearmap imagery.

 To access the Boundaries tool go to the location you want, then select the Boundaries check box, which is under Data Layers:

 Once you select Boundaries the boundary lines will appear on the map, unless you are not zoomed in enough - make sure you are at zoom level 17 or higher.
 Australian users can select whether to view Cadastre or Property lines.

-You can choose the colour and opacity of the boundary lines.
+- Choose the colour and brightness of lines.